Rehabilitation for Orphaned and Injured

 Need Bird Help?

-If you have found a bird you believe needs help, please visit our HELP page first.
+If you have found a bird you believe needs help, please visit our HELP pages.
 In some cases, there are self-help tips that may help you resolve the situation more quickly.

 If you have found a bird in severe distress and actively bleeding, please take it to the closest veterinary emergency clinic.